Quasiaffine orbits of invariant subspaces for uniform Jordan operators

 \section{Uniform Jordan models}

 The aim of this section is to relax the assumption on $T$ being a uniform Jordan operator.
-Namely, we would like to get a result analogous to Theorem \ref{mainjordan} in the case where $T$ is merely quasisimilar to a uniform Jordan operator.
-We can actually achieve this under an extra assumption.
+Namely, we aim at getting a result analogous to Theorem \ref{mainjordan} in the case where $T$ is merely quasisimilar to a uniform Jordan operator.
 We first need a preliminary fact.